jayantk/jklol/src/com/jayantkrish/jklol/experiments/p3/README.md

-# Parsing to Probabilistic Programs (P3) Experiments on SCENE
+# Parsing to Probabilistic Programs (P3) Experiments on Scene

 This package contains code for running P3 on the <a href="http://rtw.ml.cmu.edu/tacl2013_lsp/">Scene data set</a>.